 In addition, modeling is the value-added component that allows observations to be turned into useful forecasts.
-Circulation and other models can be combined with observational data for forecasts that are incredibly useful to coastal ocean users.
+Combinations of data generated from models, for example circulation (top figure), temperature (bottom figure), and wind, can be overlaid to give forecasts that are highly useful to a variety coastal ocean users.